Top 5 Most Difficult Guitar Songs

 John Petrucci – Damage Control

-John Petrucci is another guitar hero who’s managed to pull off one incredible stunt after another, so it’s no joke when the man himself picked out “Damage Control” as the one song he finds most difficult to play live.
+John Petrucci is another guitar hero who’s managed to pull off one incredible stunt after another.
+It’s no joke then that the man himself picked out “Damage Control” as his most difficult song to play live.
 From complex riffs and guitar scales to time signature changes, this one has it all.
 The title, of course, came from Petrucci feeling like he was doing damage control every time he had to play it live.

 Steve Vai – Juice